TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 3. allow for editing of reports.
 Probably need a history for this.
 4. mass unassignSpots.
 Technically not needed but sending 100 http requests at once probably isnt the best idea.
 Although it probably won't cause a issue either.
 5. carpool?
+7. remove db errors in err() cause too much info for hackers (SQL query). when i setup better logging, put it there.

 # Test List: